 “Notwithstanding the foregoing provisions of this article, upon the trial of any person charged with reckless driving where the degree of culpability is slight, the court in its discretion may find the accused not guilty of reckless driving but guilty of improper driving.
 However, an attorney for the Commonwealth may reduce a charge of reckless driving to improper driving at any time prior to the court’s decision and shall notify the court of such change.
 Improper driving shall be punishable as a traffic infraction punishable by a fine of not more than $500.” – Va Code § 46.2-869

-- Improper driving (3 points which stay on a Virginia record for 3 years) – The points are less and stay on your Virginia record for a shorter period, but if you go to court again in the future, the judge will know that you previously received judicial relief on a charge of reckless driving.
+- Improper driving (3 points which stay on your record for 3 years) – The points are less and stay on your Virginia record for a shorter period, but if your driving record is ever needed in the future, a judge will know that you have already received judicial relief on a charge of reckless driving.

-- Speeding at 10-19 mph over the limit (4 points which stay on a Virginia record for 5 years) – This carries more points and stays on your record longer, but your future driving record will mask the fact that you were charged with reckless driving since a speeding ticket could have been a prepayable offense instead of an act of judicial leniency.
+- Speeding at 10-19 over the limit (4 points which stay on your record for 5 years) – The points are more and stay on your record for a longer period, but your driving record will mask the fact that you were charged with reckless driving.

 I try to go for a dismissal of a reckless driving charge if the facts warrant it.
 But for those charged with reckless driving, either alternative disposition (improper driving or simple speeding), would be a much better result, allowing the driver to avoid a criminal misdemeanor conviction in the same category of offenses as a DUI.

 Learn more about Reckless Driving Defense in Virginia here.

 Stream our Reckless Driving Defense Videos / Download our Reckless Driving Defense E-Book

 Call (757) 932-0464 to schedule a free traffic law consultation or schedule a free traffic law consultation here.